 In the event that a recruiter contacts you regarding a position to which you already applied or suspect you may have applied to directly, we ask that you let the recruiter know as soon as possible.
 This allows the recruiter to determine the best course of action to move forward, and increase your chances of being considered for the role.

 The majority of our clients are looking for a particular skill set and background, most often in the nonprofit sector.
 Be that as it may, some skills are transferable, and some of our clients are open to candidates with skills and backgrounds outside of the sector.
 A great way to gain nonprofit experience if you find that you’re lacking is to volunteer with an organization whose mission and values you share.

-Your recruiter is the only person to discuss and negotiate your salary or compensation with the organization—if you have any questions or concerns about your salary or compensation, you should discuss them with your recruiter.
+Your Recruiter, in partnership with our Client Services Team are the only people to discuss and negotiate your salary or compensation with the organization—if you have any questions or concerns about your salary or compensation, you should discuss them with your Recruiter.